-- 4.1 The Economic Development Strategy and Action Plan have been informed by extensive discussions with a range of stakeholders.
-This engagement activity includes: - Internal consultations - Workshops were held on 14 September and 2 November 2022 with the Joint Management Team and the Executive to discuss Guildford's economy and the actions that the Council and its partners can do to facilitate economic development.
-Councillors were also invited to drop-in sessions on 14 September to discuss the Strategy with the consultants. - Officers from Asset Management, Planning Policy and Regeneration were also engaged to frame the Economic Development Strategy in the context of other Council initiatives and strategies. - External consultations - Various workshops consultations were held with businesses and organisations from a range of sectors (visitor economy, town centre, digital/games, finance) in both urban and rural areas in Guildford throughout September and October 2022. - 4.2 In addition, the following key partners have been consulted: University of Surrey, Enterprise M3, Surrey County Council (Economy and Growth Team), Activate Learning, Surrey Chambers of Commerce, Experience Guildford, Royal Surrey County Hospital. - 4.3 Economic development is a multi-faceted endeavour not only requiring the support of a range of different Council services (from Community wellbeing to Planning Policy), but also a diversity of stakeholders and organisations. - 4.4 Therefore, the Council will oversee the continuation of these engagements to ensure economic development initiatives are coordinated.
-Particularly, as proposed in the Economic Development Action Plan, we will look to develop the Guildford Economic Partnership, which will convene representatives from subgroups that reflect our business base and economic specialisms (e.g., Visitor Economy, Rural Economy), alongside anchor institutions that are responsible for promoting economic growth locally (e.g., University of Surrey, Surrey County Council). - 4.5 It is envisaged that the proposed Guildford Economic Partnership will provide a platform for consistent engagement between the Council and Guildford borough's business community, which will include opportunities to regularly review, monitor and discuss the progress of the Economic Development Strategy and Action Plan.
+- Various workshops consultations were held with businesses and organisations from a range of sectors (visitor economy, town centre, digital/games, finance) in both urban and rural areas in Guildford throughout September and October 2022. - 4.2 In addition, the following key partners have been consulted: University of Surrey, Enterprise M3, Surrey County Council (Economy and Growth Team), Activate Learning, Surrey Chambers of Commerce, Experience Guildford, Royal Surrey County Hospital. - 4.3 Economic development is a multi-faceted endeavour not only requiring the support of a range of different Council services (from Community wellbeing to Planning Policy), but also a diversity of stakeholders and organisations. - 4.4 Therefore, the Council will oversee the continuation of these engagements to ensure economic development initiatives are coordinated.
+Particularly, as proposed in the Economic Development Action Plan, we will look to develop the Guildford Economic Partnership, which will convene representatives from sub-groups that reflect our business base and economic specialisms (e.g., Visitor Economy, Rural Economy), alongside anchor institutions that are responsible for promoting economic growth locally (e.g., University of Surrey, Surrey County Council).

+4.5 It is envisioned that the proposed Guildford Economic Partnership will provide a platform for consistent engagement between the Council and Guildford borough's business community, which will include opportunities to regularly review, monitor and discuss the progress of the Economic Development Strategy and Action Plan.